 It is forecasted that there will be a major increase in the demand for electricity as industrial development continues in the Heartland area.
-As such, the electrical transmission system was expanded to meet this growing demand.
-The expansion of the transmission system involved the construction of a new high voltage transmission line connecting power generation in the Keephills / Wabamun area (west of Edmonton) to the Heartland region.
+As such, it has been determined that expansion of the electrical transmission system is was expanded required to meet this growing demand.
+The expansion of the transmission system involved the This will involve the construction of a new high voltage transmission line connecting power generation in the Keephills / Wabamun area (west of Edmonton) to the Heartland region.
 The transmission line runs within the transportation utility corridor (TUC) through southeast Edmonton and along the western boundary of Strathcona County (west of Sherwood Park), the transmission line then extends north from the TUC into Sturgeon County finally terminating at the Heartland substation.
 The transmission system is now energized and is capable of supply electricity to development in the region.